walsung/eks-cribl-demo/README.md

 terraform destroy --auto-approve
 ```

+Kubectl Namespace can be timeout when destroying via Terraform, it can be manually go into AWS console > AWS Cloudshell to perform `kubectl delete ns cribl-dev` to erase the entire namespace, and then re-running terraform plan again.

-If some resources can't be destroyed, like EKS cluster, eks-role, just delete them manually from AWS console > EKS and IAM role
+If some resources can't be destroyed, like kubectl namespace, EKS cluster, eks-role, just delete them manually from AWS console > EKS and IAM role

 And then go to s3 bucket to delete the tfstate file before getting stucked at re-running "terraform plan" again.

+## External References

+  enabled_cluster_log_types = [
+    "api",
+    "audit",
+    "authenticator",
+    "controllerManager",
+    "scheduler"
+  ]